Are socially-aware trajectory prediction models really socially-aware?: Experiments

 A common practice in adversarial attack studies is to investigate the transferability of perturbations achieved for one model across other models.
 This shows the existence of common weaknesses across different models or biases in the dataset leading to brittle features in the models.
 Note that due to the inconsistency of the data used for different baselines, we perform this study only for the models which use the Trajnet++ data.

 To study how the generated perturbations can transfer to other models, source models were attacked and the achieved perturbations were used to evaluate others as target models.
 In addition to the data-driven models, we study the performance of a physics-based model, Social-forces (S-Forces) \cite{helbing1998social-forces} against generated perturbations.
 Note that S-Forces has zero collision rate before the attack. \Cref{tab:transferability} shows that the transferred perturbations can make substantial collision rates for the data-driven models.
 This means that there exist common defects across different models.
 Expectedly, S-Forces is robust against the perturbations.
 This is due to the fact that collision avoidance is an explicit rule defined for the model.
 However, this robustness comes with the cost of accuracy loss as reported in \cite{alahi2016sociallstm}.
-We will further analyze our findings in \cref{sec:discussions}.
+We will further analyze our findings in \cref{sec:discussions}. \Cref{fig:transfer} shows the result of one identical perturbation on three different models.